teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains/README.md

 ## 🎯 How to Read Graincards

 1. **Start with xbdghj** - The first card teaches you the README sync pattern
-2. **Compare xbdghj and xbdghk** - See Babashka vs Ketos implementations
+2. **Compare xbdghj and xbdghk** - See Steel vs Steel implementations
 3. **Read xbdghl** - Understand the format itself (meta!)
 4. **Navigate with links** - Each card has Prev/Next navigation at the top
 5. **Learn by doing** - Every card teaches through questions and examples